FSA plans first product "health alert"

-LONDON Britain's markets watchdog will issue its first "health alert" shortly to warn about risky financial products in a bid to halt the string of costly mis-selling scandals in recent years.
+LONDON The markets watchdog will issue its first "health alert" shortly to warn about risky financial products in a bid to halt the string of costly mis-selling scandals in recent years.

 "I expect us to start issuing warnings soon," Margaret Cole, Financial Services Authority's interim managing director of business conduct, told Reuters.